 The possible homes they find in their travels include a turtle family, a bloodhound’s house, a Hollywood Diva dog’s mansion.
 They also investigate items such as an empty fish tank and discarded shoes.
 But for Homer, none feel right, not as though they are meant for him.
 The turtle home didn’t work out because Fred, the turtle father, doesn’t care for the way Homer sniffed at his children.
 The other suggestions don’t seem quite right either.
 Is Homer doomed to wander forever?
 Will he ever find a home?
 Will he have to settle for the fish tank?
 All these questions and more are answered in Homer For The Holidays.

 I was searching for a good deed to do for the holidays–the “right thing,” as it is written in the Tao-te Ching, the ancient Chinese Book of Wisdom. ~ Wilson the Pug

 The Wisdom of Wilson

-Wilson’s wisdom is that he knows every pug and every dog should have a home.
+Wilson is smart and his wisdom is that he knows every pug, every dog should have a home.
 Not just a cage, but a home, where he is loved, warm and secure.
-Where his emotional and physical needs are not only met, but exceeded.
+Every dog’s emotional and physical needs should not only be met, but exceeded.
 In this he is showing his compassion and concern for other living beings.
-Does he help Homer find a home?
+Does Wilson help Homer find a home?
 What do you think?